mavranyes/mavranyes/README.md

 pursuing a degree in Computer Science

 - 🔭 I’m currently working on a webapp to display reviews
-- 🌱 I’m currently learning React
-- ⚡ Fun quote: If I had more time, I would have writen a shoter letter
+- ⚡ Fun quote: If I had more time, I would have writen a shorter letter

 <!--
 **mavranyes/mavranyes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.